 The study area is divided into manageable units for characterization.
 Drainage analysis units (DAU)s are developed based on the needs of the study.
 Table 1 provides guidance on the minimize size of the DAU.
-Locally developed boundaries for drainage areas/basins should be used when available.
-For this study, we utilized two DAU scales; 0.1 square mile and 0.25 square mile.
-These scales were used because the focus of this study was stormwater retrofits using natural resource sites (wetlands, riparian, and floodplain restoration).
+For this study, the 0.25 square mile DAU scale was used.
+This scale was used because one of the main focuses of this study was stormwater retrofits using natural resource sites (wetlands, riparian, and floodplain restoration).